akrzemi1/__sandbox__/papers/ccs_roles.md

 * "check (always continue)" -- perform run-time checks; compiler is allowed to assume that control always gets past the CSS, even if the condition is evaluated to false.
 * "check (maybe continue)" -- perform run-time checks; compiler can assume if control gets or not past the CSS in case cthe consition is evaluated to false.

-What particular semantics gets chosen can be controlled by a number of things:
+What particular semantics gets chosen for different CCS-es can be controlled by a number of things:
-* Purpose of th binary: for testing, debug, or release
+* Purpose of the binary: for testing, debuggig, or release.
-* Assertion kind
+* CCS's intended 'puprpose' stated in the CSS, "evaluate to prevent UB", vs "evaluate to check what happens" vs "just indicate unimplementable condition".
-* Predicted cost of evaluating the check
+* Predicted cost of evaluating the check.
-* Perceived probability of correctness of CSS-es
+* Perceived probability of a CSS-es condition evaluating to `false`.
 * Whether it is a precondition or a postcondition/assertion.

+Concepts in [[p0542r5]](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p0542r5.html), CCS "level" or "continuation mode" are not able to model programmer expectations.

 Canonical modes